Chronic Inflammatory Demyelinating Polyradiculoneuropathy

-The course of CIDP can vary greatly between different people, as can the response to treatment.
+The course of CIDP can vary greatly among people, as can the response to treatment.

-Getting treatment as early as possible is very important because it gives you the best chance of limiting symptoms and keeping this condition under control.
-If you do not seek treatment for CIDP, your symptoms will likely get worse over the course of several years.
+Getting treatment as early as possible is very important because it gives them the best chance of limiting symptoms and keeping this condition under control.
+If they don't seek treatment for CIDP, symptoms will likely get worse over the course of several years.
 These can range from sensory symptoms, such as tingling and numbness, to weakness and loss of balance.
 Without treatment, 1 in 3 people with CIDP will need a wheelchair.

 In people with permanent physical impairments, physical therapy can be very important.
-In this treatment, specialists will work with you to maintain or increase your strength and improve your coordination.
+In this treatment, specialists work with them to maintain or increase strength and improve coordination.
 Another type of therapy is occupational therapy.
-It helps you learn new ways of doing everyday tasks in spite of your new physical limitations.
+It helps people learn new ways of doing everyday tasks in spite of new physical limitations.

 Some people with physical disabilities often feel sad or depressed.
-If this happens to you, your healthcare provider may recommend that you see a mental health provider.
+If this happens, a healthcare provider may recommend seeing a mental health provider.
 Antidepressants and psychotherapy can help treat depression.
 So can support groups for people managing chronic health conditions.

 When should I call my healthcare provider?

 If you have been diagnosed with CIDP, talk with your healthcare provider about when you might need to call them.
-They will likely advise you to call if you notice worsening of any symptoms or if you develop any new symptoms.
+They'll likely advise you to call if you notice worsening of any symptoms or if you develop any new symptoms.

-- Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is a slowly developing autoimmune disorder in which the body's immune system attacks the myelin that insulates and protects your body’s nerves.
-The exact cause is not known.
+- Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is a slowly developing autoimmune disorder in which the body's immune system attacks the myelin that insulates and protects the body’s nerves.
+The exact cause isn't known.

 - Common symptoms are gradual weakness or sensation changes in the arms or legs.
 This might get worse over time, or it might come and go.